Infrared singularities of multi-leg QCD amplitudes with a massive parton at three loops

 After inserting the results of the MIs into the expression of $\cF_{\rm h2}(r)$, all the poles from $\epsilon^{-5}$ down to $\epsilon^{-1}$ notably cancel out.
 Furthermore, all the GHPLs also manifestly drop out.
-By changing the arguments in the GPLs to ${\hat r}=\sqrt{r}$, the expression can be remarkably simplified to \begin{widetext}
+Finally, the expression can be remarkably simplified to \begin{widetext}

-\end{widetext} where $H_{\vec {a}}(x)$ are the harmonic polylogarithms (HPLs)~\cite{Remiddi:1999ew,Maitre:2005uu}.
-In small-mass limit $r\to 0$, all the terms in eq.~(\ref{eq:finalFh2r}) vanish except the last one, which returns to the tripole contribution in the purely massless cases, as shown in eq.~(\ref{eq:ffuncrel1}). $F_{{\rm h}2}(r,\alpha_s)$ does not have a uniform transcendental weight $(2L-1)$ at $L$ loops, differing from the tripole and quadrupole correlations in purely massless cases.
+\end{widetext} where $H_{\vec {a}}\equiv H_{\vec {a}}(\sqrt{r})$ are the harmonic polylogarithms (HPLs)~\cite{Remiddi:1999ew,Maitre:2005uu}.
+We use the notation of dropping the zeros in the vector $\vec a$, adding 1 to the absolute value of the next right non-zero index for each dropped 0.
+In small-mass limit $r\to 0$, all the terms in~(\ref{eq:finalFh2r}) vanish except the last one, which returns to the tripole contribution in the purely massless cases, as shown in~(\ref{eq:ffuncrel1}). $F_{{\rm h}2}(r,\alpha_s)$ does not have a uniform transcendental weight $(2L-1)$ at $L$ loops, differing from the tripole and quadrupole correlations in purely massless cases.
 This interesting observation has also been found recently in the boomerang-type webs~\cite{Gardi:2021gzz}.

 {\em Summary:\/} Based on soft-collinear factorization and non-abelian exponentiation theorem, we have derived the general form of anomalous dimensions governing IR singularities of QCD amplitudes with one massive and an arbitrary number of massless partons up to three-loop order.
-In comparison to the purely massless cases, two additional color structures are introduced, and the corresponding kinematic dependences have been presented.
+In comparison to the purely massless cases, two additional color structures are introduced, and the corresponding kinematic variables have been determined.
 We discuss the relations between the kinematic coefficients using the constraints from small-mass and two-particle collinear limits.
 The three-loop analytical expression of the tripole correlation involving a massive parton has been obtained for the first time, which can be directly used to improve theoretical predictions of cross sections for single top productions.
 It is also an important ingredient to the IR singulariteis of QCD amplitudes with a heavy quark pair.

 We are grateful to Thomas Becher for many stimulating discussions and for a careful proofreading of the manuscript, and to Xiaofeng Xu for helpful dicussions.
+Z.L.L thanks Robin Br\"user for providing the codes to perform the topology mapping and partial fractioning.
 The research is supported by the Swiss National Science Foundation (SNF) under grant 200020\_182038.

 \onecolumngrid